my1396/Econ-Study/_posts/2021-12-19-Mail-Service.md

 1. Register customs information using self-service solution.

-   As a general rule, all consignments containing more than one standard letter must be cleared through customs.
+   All consignments containing more than one standard letter must be cleared through customs.
 Customs documentation must accompany the consignment.

+   All shipments abroad must have a customs declaration describing the contents of the shipment.

    <https://www.posten.no/en/customs/sending-package-abroad>

 2. Use our self service solution and complete the electronic address card with the customs information and pay the postage.

+3. Receive one QR code to print the address label at Posten.
+Or you can print the label yourself if you like.

+   1. Bring the shipment to Posten.
-3. Print the documents and <span style='color:chartreuse'>Remember to sign them</span>.
+   2. Print the documents and <span style='color:chartreuse'>Remember to sign them</span>.

-4. Bring the printout and shipment to Posten.
+   Packing: Use transparent tape or a plastic sleeve available for free at Posten.
+Ensure that the barcode on the address label is placed on a smooth surface.
+Hand the letter in at Posten or in one of our red mailboxes.

-   - At Posten you can collect address cards for consignments to be sent abroad and manually enter the customs information.
+   Note: At Posten you can collect address labels for consignments to be sent abroad and manually enter the customs information.
 The price is lower in the self-service solution.